 There are millions of brands fighting for the ever dwindling attention of their followers.

-But now to stand out from the crowd you are going to have to use those graphics and images like a pro.
+Back in the day you could rely on the strength of your following to make sure your content is seen.
+But now, to stand out from the crowd, you are going to have to use those graphics and images like a pro.
 Because a great visual will help your share or content rise above all that noise on Twitter.

 Don’t let that great content go to waste because you used a poor visual.
 That’s a rookie mistake.

 Instead, invest the same effort that you did in that content when it’s time to design the visual.
 In this article, I’m going to show you exactly how to do that.
 Let’s get started.

 You shouldn’t have to reinvent the wheel every time you want to share a visual or graphic on social media.

 And take it from a design-focused marketer, there is not enough time in the day to create wholly unique visuals for each tweet.
 Especially if you have a small marketing team, with an overworked designer.

 That is why I’m a big fan of using branded templates to create your unique social media visuals.
 I know using templates to create custom visuals sounds a little paradoxical, but stay with me.

 They will not only help you create better visuals, but also keep your visual brand consistent.
 And consistency is huge in 2023.

 Take a look at what Quuu uses for their shares: